Kunal Sarangi

 Kunal Sarangi is an Indian politician from the state of Jharkhand.
-He is the state spokesperson of Bharatiya Janata Party for the Indian state of Jharkhand.
+He joined Jharkhand mukti morcha Party in 2024 for the Indian state of Jharkhand.
 He was a former member of the Jharkhand Legislative Assembly from Baharagora from 2014 to 2019, whip and was also the former central spokesperson of the ruling party Jharkhand Mukti Morcha and member of the Public Accounts Committee (PAC) of the Jharkhand Legislative Assembly.
-He joined Bharatiya Janata Party [6] in September 2019.
+He joined Bharatiya Janata Party in September 2019.

 He represented Jharkhand Legislative Assembly in CPA conference, Goa, Whips's conference in Vizag and Udaipur, and National Legislature Conference in New Delhi.